tmr08c/tmr08c.github.io/_posts/2015-04-09-private-class-methods.md

 ```

+### Prefix a Method Definition

-2. You can also prefix specific method definition with the private method.
+You can also prefix specific method definition with the private method.
 This will make only that method private.

 ```ruby
 class Pizza